 3. Bring in Help

 I’m a big advocate of building greater self-sufficiency into your time.
-Learning to take more responsibility for your own wants and needs has several significant benefits.
-That being said, you don’t have to do everything on your own, nor should any of us even be trying.
+Learning to take more responsibility for your own wants and needs has a slew of benefits.
+That being said, you don’t have to do everything on your own, nor should we be trying.

 Everyone has a different set of skills, strengths, and abilities.
 No one can be an expert in everything, so we’re often better off by sharing in the skills of others.
 It’s always great to try out new skills and lower your reliance on experts for basic things.
 But some jobs simply need someone who really knows what they’re doing.